-Creating an experience on the web customized to the user's preferences is called Web Personalization.
-Website Personalization uses the user data to create a tailor-made experience for the visitors.
+Creating an experience on the web customized to the user's preferences is called Web In-line or Web Personalization.
+Website Personalization uses the users data to create a tailor-made experience for the visitors.

-Now that you understand what web personalization is let's understand how it works and how it can help a marketer?
+Now that you understand what web in-line is let's understand how this can help a marketer.

 For marketers, web personalization is extremely beneficial.
 It gives the marketers insight into what the user likes and design campaigns around it.
-Web personalization is an effective tool to increase the user experience.
+Web in-line content is an effective tool to increase the user experience.

 - Increases the conversion rate from unknown users to loyal customers